fearofcode/pyrepl/README.md

 Experimental low-latency hot-reloaded Python evaluator.
 Linux only at the moment.

-Build with `cmake . && make`.
+Build with `./build.sh`.
 Requires a recent version of cmake, plus Python 3.7 + libraries installed (`apt install python3-dev` or something similar on Ubunt).

 In past versions, this was implemented in Go and ran on multiple platforms.
 I had trouble with duplicate events.